qiboteam/qibocal/doc/source/protocols/resonator_punchout.rst

 we will see the low power regime and at the bottom (low attenuation) the high power one.

-In fig. 3.9 different punchout plots are shown, so that is understandable how much they can differ. (!!!!!
-Removed? !!!!!)
 Note that in the plots measured amplitudes are normalized for every readout amplitude and we actually have very high amplitudes in high power, and much lower amplitude elsewhere.
 From these plots we can extract few things: